Avadhoot-1/Exemplar-Based-Image-Editing/README.md

    cd HPSv2
    pip install -e .
    ```

-## Obtaining LLaVA Instruction/ Caption
+## Instructions to run the Project

-For the directory structure
+Maintain the directory structure as follows:
 ```
 {image_folder}
 └───{subfolder1}